From Salvationist 4 April 2020

 Living in constant danger often meant leaving at short notice – once involving a rescue by Ghanaian soldiers and evacuation by an American helicopter.

 Easter 1996 was a particularly tense time, as told in Brian’s book, Mission Liberia.
 They hid in a cupboard under the stairs for safety when war broke out again.
 It was a tight squeeze, particularly when their dogs pushed in and competed to be closest to Dorothy.

 - Check out this week's comment from the Editor here.

-Salvationist is a weekly 24-page magazine for members and friends of The Salvation Army - with news, features, Bible studies and much more
+Salvationist is a weekly magazine for everyone linked to The Salvation Army - with news, features, Bible studies and much more.